And greetings, conversationalist Tom Sullivan sitting in for Rushlinbaugh.

 I was being facetious on that.

-Little did I know that of course a liberal would have something to say about letting the government give us one more money than letting the companies use their own money to provide energy for the Well, where's it where's the solution here?
+Little did I know that, of course, a liberal would have something to say about letting the government give us more money than letting the companies use their own money to provide energy for us.

-He's he's against he's against it.
+He's against it.

-And I could see if he had the same reason, if there was some reason that he felt passionate about, but he makes them up depending upon what the latest drilling uh proposal might be.
+And I could see if he had the same reason, if there was some reason that he felt passionate about, but he makes them up depending upon what the latest drilling proposal might be.

-And uh yeah, you're right.
+And yeah, you're right.

-Oh my gosh, the people of Cleveland, what are you doing?
+Oh, my gosh, the people of Cleveland, what are you doing?

-I mean, when you go to the pump, think thank you, Dennis.
+I mean, when you go to the pump, think, thank you, Dennis.

 Thank you, Dennis.

-I mean, that's that's how bad it is.
+I mean, that's how bad it is.

 It's directly related to people like him that are leading the fight against these refineries.

-Our demand is increased by twenty percent.
+Our demand is increased by 20%.

-Conservation will bring it down what?
+Conservation will bring it down, what?

-Let's go let's be generous and say five percent.
+Let's be generous and say 5%.

 Capital will go to where money can be made.

-And one of the one of the reasons for the low return on investment was because of the historically low gas prices that we've had, and so there wasn't uh there wasn't the kind of return that you could get.
+And one of the reasons for the low return on investment was because of the historically low gas prices that we've had.

 They would love to build more refineries so they could sell more gasoline.

-Demand is growing, supply is shrinking, prices have to go up.
+Demand is growing, supply is shrinking.

 But the only way you're going to get enough supply is to give them an incentive to go.